 Encompassing 64 acres within the resort's vast confines, the Nature Reserve is a conservation effort between the State Wildlife Department and Shangri-La's Rasa Ria Resort initiated in a Memorandum of Understanding signed in April 1996.
 The Nature Reserve is aimed primarily at nature conservation and Orangutan rehabilitation, with research, study and education of secondary importance.
 The Rehabilitation Program for Orangutans which is carried out at the Nature Reserve is the only one of its kind on the west coast of the state of Sabah.
-The Other is Sepilok Rehabilitation Centre in Sandakan East Coast of the state as the main Orangutan rehabilitation education on the West Coast and the only one of its kind on the state, indeed the island of Borneo.
+The Other is Sepilok Rehabilitation Centre in Sandakan East Coast of the state as the main Orangutan rehabilitation centre in the country.
+The Nature Reserve's role is the bastion of rehabilitation education on the West Coast and the only one of its kind on the entire West Coast of the state, indeed the island of Borneo.
 The nature reserve is in collaboration between the public and private sector.